COVID-19 Update: Wildlife Services

 · Wildlife damage control actions to protect public/human safety: Wildlife specialists will respond to public and human safety events such as rabies outbreaks or strange acting animal calls.

 · Roadways and other transportation infrastructures from immediate threats (example, beaver dam removal to protect roadways and railways).

 · Protection of Federal threatened and endangered species.

 Wildlife Services is a cooperative program between the United States Department of Agriculture (USDA) and Sacramento County and is responsible for the control of non-domestic animals, such as skunks, opossums, raccoons, beavers, coyotes, and damaging birds that pose a threat to human or animal health and safety, or cause damage to property or livestock.

 - There is a small fee for the service to help offset the program expenses.
-The basic charge is $25 for trap placement plus an animal removal charge depending upon species and disposition.

 - To contact the Wildlife Specialist assigned to Sacramento County call (916) 875-6603 Monday - Thursday between the hours of 7:30am and 8:30am.